 I will also ask questions regarding the readings on Blackboard.
-You don't need to know every little detail of each article as I am not going to test your ability to remember three dozen more separate pieces of data.

-Rather you need to be familiar with the central thesis of each article and be able to apply it to a work of art.
+You don't need to know every little detail of each article as I am not going to test your ability to remember dozens of separate pieces of data.
+Rather you need to be familiar with the central thesis of each article.
 Having a head full of facts is less important than your ability to understand those facts and use it in a real situation.